College of New Caledonia: Prince George

 CNC in Prince George occupies four buildings: the main campus, Technical Education Centre, Nicholson campus, and the John A. Brink Trades & Technology Centre.
 The Prince George campus's recreation department provides a full-size gym, weight room, bouldering wall, squash courts, and yoga classes.
 These services are free to attending students.
 The Prince George campus is also the headquarters of the CNC Students' Union.

 CNC's Dental Assisting and Dental Hygiene programs are accredited by The Commission on Dental Accreditation of Canada.
 As of 2014, graduates of both programs have had a 100% pass rate on the National Dental Assisting Examining Board exam.

 Quesnel

 The Quesnel campus is located at 100 Campus Way, Quesnel, B.C.
 In 2011, construction began on an additional building meant to provide trades and technical training services.
 The completed building was officially named the West Fraser Tech Centre in 2013.
-The building, designed by Office of McFarlane Biggar Architects and Designers (omb), earned the Governor General's Award for Architecture in 2012, and is home to about 250 trades students in programs such as machinist/millwright, carpentry, electrical, plumbing and power engineering.
+The building, designed by Office of McFarlane Biggar Architects and Designers, earned the Governor General's Award for Architecture in 2012, and is home to trades students in programs such as machinist/millwright, carpentry, electrical, plumbing and power engineering.
+The campus opened an expanded Nursing Lab in 2024.

 Lakes District

-CNC's Lakes District campus in Burns Lake has offered a variety of community-focused educational programs since 1976.
+CNC's Lakes District campus in Burns Lake is located at 545 Highway 16 West.
+It has offered a variety of community-focused educational programs since 1976.
 The campus has gained worldwide attention for its work in the area of Fetal Alcohol Spectrum Disorder.
+The campus has experienced enrolment challenges in the past.
+The college has been called out for refusing to release FTE (full-time equivalent) student numbers.
+The campus saw a rise in enrolment in 2017 as international enrolment grew.